PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/coding-guide.md

 ## Before you start coding for a project

-* Initialize a GitHub repository for your project [under PennLINC GitHub group](https://github.com/PennLINC).
-Use Git and GitHub from the beginning of your project, instead of not using them until the end stage of the project.
-You'll appreciate the code version control when you hope to see the changes of your code.
-If you are a bit hesitated for making your code fully public at the beginning of the project, that's okay - you can always choose to make the GitHub repository "Private".
+* Create a GitHub repository for your project under the [PennLINC GitHub group](https://github.com/PennLINC).
+Use Git and GitHub from the beginning of your project, instead of waiting until the end stage of the project.
+You'll appreciate the version control when you need to look back at changes you made to your code throughout the project's lifespan.
+If you are worried about making your code fully public at the beginning of the project, that's okay - you can always choose to make the GitHub repository "Private".
 * Organization:
   * You might organize your scripts in several different folders (e.g., for different purposes - image processing, hypothesis tests, etc).
 Add a `README.md` for each folder to describe the folder's purpose and what's included.
   * Do not mix code with your data; instead, make separate folders for code and data.